Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 The painter Johan Zoffany was an adventurous man.
 He wanted to see the world and leave England with James Cook’s expedition on the ship Resolution.
-It was the second famous traveler’s exploration cruise and this time the Southern Sea was the main goal.
+It was the famous traveler’s second exploration cruise and this time the Southern Sea was the main goal.
 The painters were to sketch discoveries and daily life of the whole expedition.
-Unfortunately, the organizers decided no to take some people with them, including artists, because there was not enough space on the ship to take the right amount of supplies for everybody.
-Zoffany was totally disappointed… he has already awakened the desire to travel and didn’t want to give up this idea.
-Therefore, in return, he decided to go to Italy, where he was studying painting in his youth.
+Unfortunately, the organizers decided not to take some people with them, including artists, because there was not enough space on the ship to take the right amount of supplies for everybody.
+Zoffany was incredibly disappointed; he had already awakened the desire to travel and didn’t want to give up this idea.
+Therefore he decided to go to Italy, where he studied painting in his youth.

 I wonder how many artworks can you recognize?